Chapter 1

 Get started in crypto

 New to crypto?
 We've listed below all the things that you need to know to get started, with short and simple explanations.
-You can then learn more about each concept with our in-depth guides.

 Why crypto?